Patrik-Stas/play_with_rust/try_test_features/readme.md

 - `cargo test` runs everything what matches feature or has no feature specified!
 - you can constrain test imports by feature
 - if a test is using feature conditioned by feature import, it won't compile
+- if test is annotated with 2 features, both features must be enable for the test to execute